panbhatt/propserver-java-client/propserver-java-client/README.md

 ### Install

-    Soon will be available on MVN Repository, by that time please build a java on your own and include the JAR as a lib.
+    Soon will be available on MVN Repository, for time, please build yourself.

 ## Introduction